mjp5843/baseball/README.md

 Github repo for Phillies analytics problem

 # To run:
 clone the repo.
-Download python 3
+Download python 3.
-make sure that you have it added to your path (option for this)
+make sure that you have it added to your path (there is an option for this).

 Next: make sure you have pip installed
 Then open the requirments.txt file and for each requirment do: